Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Algorithms

 We define the \textit{scan frame} as the set containing the 2D projection of each distance measurement for a particular timestamp $k$.
 The size of a scan frame is, at most, 32 points -- 4 sensors $\times$ 8 zones -- as some distance measurements might be invalid and, therefore, not included in the scan frame.
 A scan frame is therefore obtained by applying Equation~\ref{eq:scan-proj} for each of the 32 points.
 The projection of the distance measurements is required for the scan-matching algorithm.
 However, the 32 points in a scan frame are still too sparse to compute accurate scan matching.
 We solve this problem by stacking 15 scan frames in a set that we call a \textit{scan}.
 Specifically, once the nano-UAV decides to acquire a scan, it appends a new scan frame with a frequency of \qty{7.5}{\hertz} until it reaches the count of 15.
+To avoid synchronization problems, the four ToF sensors start data acquisition simultaneously.
+During the mission, the time misalignment between the sensors is about \qty{9}{\milli\second}, which would result in sub-centimeter errors given the low speed of nano-UAVs.
+Furthermore, to mitigate these effects even more, we command the drone to stop while acquiring a scan.

 The four ToF sensors have a cumulative FoV of \ang{180} -- \ang{45} per sensor.
 To maximize the scan coverage, the drone also rotates in place by \ang{45} on the yaw axis while acquiring the scan, resulting in a \ang{360} coverage.
+We empirically determined that the odometry errors introduced by spinning the drone during scan acquisition are negligible, leading to an increase of about \qty{2}{\centi\meter} and \qty{1.5}{\degree} for the positioning and heading errors, respectively.
 In conclusion, we can define a scan as $\mat{S}_k=\{\vec{s}(\vec{x}_{\tilde k}, d_{\tilde k}^{ij}) \mid i \leq 4; j \leq 8; k \leq \tilde k < k+15; i,j,\tilde k \in \mathbb{N}^* \}$ and each scan $\mat{S}_k$ has an associated pose $\vec{x}_k$, acquired right before the scan acquisition starts.
 The resulting size of a scan is, at most, 480 points.
 This setting was empirically selected based on the trade-off between the need to have sufficient points for ICP-based scan-matching to produce accurate solutions and the memory footprint.